bashtools/mokctl/README.md

 ## Summary

-Build a conformant kubernetes cluster in containers, on Linux, using docker only, by hand, from scratch, for learning.
+Build a verifiably conformant kubernetes cluster in containers.

 ### Try mokctl

 Install [Docker](https://docs.docker.com/get-docker/) if you don't have it already.

-Take note of the [Status](#status) above and the [Releases](https://github.com/mclarkson/my-own-kind/releases) page.
+Take note of the [Status](#status) below and the [Releases](https://github.com/mclarkson/my-own-kind/releases) page.

 #### For Non-Linux Operating Systems